oskwys/neuro-symbolic-ai.github.io/_posts/2023-02-21-hybrid-autoregressive-paper.md

 If needed, you can regenerate the training-set using the `extract_chains.py` script.

-## Multi-hop Explanation Regeneration Experiment:
+## Multi-hop Explanation Regeneration Experiment

 Once the dense model is downloaded and unzipped in the apposite folder, run the following command to start the experiment: